 For More Help

-Restore to Factory Settings: If you want to wipe all the data from your iPhone and start from scratch (this can solve some tough bugs and is good if you're going to sell your iPhone), try resetting it to factory settings.
+Restore to Factory Settings: If you want to wipe all the data from your iPhone and start from scratch (this can solve some tough bugs and is also good if you're going to sell your iPhone), try restoring it to factory settings.